dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 <!-- ## PERSONAL INTERESTS
-I love pets; currently, I live with our apartment puppy, she's just adorable and provides a great escape from hectic life.
+I love pets; currently, I live with our apartment puppy, She's just adorable and provides a great escape from a hectic life.
 I also love capturing nature photographs, especially sunsets and flowers!
 A glimpse of all these escapes I share in my digital diary [Instagram](https://www.instagram.com/ecstasyethereal/?hl=en). -->